paren-thesis/GitNova/README.md

     - Annotated and lightweight tags
     - Push tags to remote repositories

+12. **Backup and Restore** (`n-backup`)
+    - Create tagged backups of all commits
+    - Restore to any previous commit state safely
+    - Export commit logs for documentation
+    - Push and pull backup tags to/from remote repositories

 ## 🧬 Dependencies

 - **Git**: Ensure Git is installed on your system.
 [Download Git](https://git-scm.com/)